phutterman/resume/nfutterman-resume.md

   (hosted) site from Xen hypervisors to our own Proxmox infrastructure.
 * Primarily responsible for physical installation and initial setup of Opower's second colocation facility for disaster recovery.
+* Experience with basic configuration of Arista switches and Palo Alto firewalls.

 ### Box - Datacenter Technician // Oct.
 2011 - Mar.
 2013

+* Provisioning of CentOS and Scientific Linux servers including OS kickstart using Cobbler and configuration with Puppet, and work on provisioning automation using Tumblr's newly open sourced Collins tool.
 * Specialization in storage administration though close collaboration with storage operations team on monitoring and maintenance of multi-petabyte storage infrastructure; disk/RAID monitoring and automation, performance testing and optimization, and capacity planning.
 * Developed tool to collect and monitor disk and volume health trends and a storage growth capacity planning simulation tool.
-* Installation, configuration, and maintenance of datacenter hardware, power, and networking requirements in multiple facilities to support Box's rapid growth
-* Provisioning of CentOS and Scientific Linux servers including OS kickstart using Cobbler and configuration with Puppet, and work on provisioning automation using Tumblr's newly open sourced Collins tool.
 * Troubleshooting OS, hardware, and network (TCP/IP and physical) issues on Dell and SuperMicro servers and Force10 and Cisco network equipment.
+* Installation and maintenance of datacenter hardware, power, and networking gear in multiple facilities to support Box's rapid growth
 * Python and Bash scripting as needed for general automation and time savings.

 ### Apple, Inc - Specialist, Extended Business Team	// Sep.
 2010 – Oct.
 2011

 * Expert consultation with consumer and business customers to select relevant solutions to greatly varied technical needs.
-* Consistent performance in sales, business introductions, and repeat business relationships to regularly exceed weekly store goals.
+* Consistent performance in sales and business relationships to regularly exceed goals.
 * Demonstrated ability to translate highly technical concepts to customers of all technical levels.